 Gregory Bettsis an award-winning author, editor and professor at Brock University in St. Catharines, Ontario.
 He has been teaching literature for a dozen years now at four different universities in Canada and Germany.
 He has published five books of poetry, edited five books of experimental Canadian writing, and recently published Avant-Garde Canadian Literature: The Early Manifestations.
 He is currently the Director of the Centre for Canadian Studies and Graduate Program Director of Canadian and American Studies at Brock.

-Katherine Bitney is author of three critically acclaimed books of poetry: While You Were Out, Heart and Stone, and Singing Bone.
-A fourth collection is forthcoming from Turnstone Press for fall 2012.
+Katherine Bitney is the author of three critically acclaimed books of poetry: While You Were Out, Heart and Stone and Singing Bone.
+Her fourth collection, Firewalk, was published by Turnstone Press in fall 2012.
 She has worked as editor, mentor, creative writing instructor, arts juror and literary creative director for over thirty years in Manitoba.
 Most recently she developed the text for Cantus Borealis, a choral piece on the Boreal with composer Sid Robinovitch (premiered April 2011).
-Katherine Bitney holds a Master's degree in Religion.
+Katherine Bitney holds a Master’s degree in Religion.

 Jacquie Buncel is the daughter of Holocaust survivors.
 She is active in Holocaust Education Programs across Toronto, and has been studying and writing about the Jewish experience for over ten years.
 She is also the exceutive director of the Sunshine Centre for Seniors, a community-based organization that works with isolated seniors.